Yankees designated hitter Giancarlo Stanton (27) hits a 3 run...

 Giancarlo Stanton deserves your respect for what he has done as a Yankee when it counts most — in the postseason.

 The next would be the World Series, which the Yankees haven’t seen except on TV since they won it all in 2009.
-Stanton has never been to the World Series, which makes sense since all his postseason experience has been as a Yankee since he joined the club in 2018.
+Stanton has never been to the World Series, which makes sense because all of his postseason experience has been as a Yankee since he joined the club in 2018.

 Stanton, at age 34, burns to play in his first World Series, especially if it is against his hometown Los Angeles Dodgers (the Mets would be fine, too).

-So does his running mate Aaron Judge, who homered in Games 2 and 3 and went 1-for-4 with a walk in Game 4.
+So does running mate Aaron Judge, who homered in Games 2 and 3 and went 1-for-4 with a walk in Game 4.

 Stanton is a quiet, forceful presence with a dry wit.
 He is a swing-first, talk-last slugger.
 But when he talks, the Yankees listen.

-“It's kind of like, ‘Oh, we know, yada, yada, ‘” Stanton said.
-“But you've got to have those discussions and talk everybody through it, whether you've been there before, whether you haven't.”
+“It’s kind of like, ‘Oh, we know, yada, yada,’ ” Stanton said.
+“But you’ve got to have those discussions and talk everybody through it, whether you’ve been there before, whether you haven’t.”

 Of course, the gritty Guardians eventually tied it, but the Yankees scored two in the ninth and held on for dear life in the bottom half.